 8. Lick their fingers and utensils

-Even KFC dropped their Finger-Lickin’ Good cheer due to a hygiene-related pandemic, but the Dutchies sure didn’t.
-Finger licking, followed by a spoon lick, then back in the family-sized Pindakaas jar.
-Shared saliva, lekker. 👅🍯
+Even KFC dropped their Finger-Lickin’ Good cheer due to a hygiene-related pandemic, but the Dutchies sure haven’t.
+Finger licking, followed by a spoon lick, then back into the family-sized pindakaas jar.
+Shared saliva, lekker. 😍

 9. Eat filet Americain

-Goes hand in hand with the finger-licking — no pun intended. 🤝 The Dutch have a sticky reputation for not washing their hands, they’ve had this report before and after the coronavirus so it’s not time-specific either.
-Dutchies not washing their hands is however tied to the visitation of a certain room or space. 🚾
+Goes hand in hand with the finger-licking — no pun intended.
+Dutchies not washing their hands is, unfortunately, tied to the visitation of a certain room or space. 🚾

 11. Wear outside shoes inside the house

 There you have it!
-All the gooey, green, or smelly gross habits the Dutch do. 🤢 At least we hope that’s all…
+All the gooey, green, and gross habits the Dutch do. 🤢 At least we hope that’s all…

 Got any other gross Dutch habits?
-Let us know in the comments below!
+Tell us in the comments below!